McGrath RentCorp Q1 2025 Earnings Call Transcript

 Keith E. Pratt

-Rental revenues for the quarter decreased 13% to $16,100,000 and rental margins were 84%, down from 87% a year earlier.
-Average rental equipment on rent decreased 10%, while average utilization for the quarter was 60.2% compared to 69.8 a year ago.
-Turning now to review of TRS RenTelco, adjusted EBITDA was $17,900,000 a decrease of 3% compared to last year.
-Total revenues increased $1,300,000 or 4% to 35,000,000 Rental revenues for the quarter were up slightly at $25,500,000 which was the first quarterly increase since the first quarter of twenty twenty three.
-Average utilization for the quarter was 61.6% compared to 56.5% a year ago, reflecting improved demand conditions and our continued focus on fleet management.
+Average rental equipment on rent decreased 10%, while average utilization for the quarter was 60.2%, compared to 69.8% a year ago.
+Turning now to review of TRS RentCorp, adjusted EBITDA was $17.9 million, a decrease of 3% compared to last year.
+Total revenues increased $1.3, or 4%, to 35 million.
+Rental revenues for the quarter were up slightly at $25.5 million, which was the first quarterly increase since Q1 of 2023.
+Average utilization for the quarter was 61.6%, compared to 56.5% a year ago, reflecting improved demand conditions and our continued focus on fleet management.
+Rental margins were 40%, compared to 36% a year ago.
+Sales revenues increased 17% to $8 million, with gross profit of $3.7 million.
+The remainder of my comments will be on a total company basis.
+Q1 selling and administrative expenses increased 1% to $50.9 million.

 Keith E. Pratt